25 Common Body Language Types | Plus Examples in Action

 - Examples of Body Language Types in Action

 - Facial expressions (there are many facial expressions used sometimes intentionally or unintentionally, but all of them express something).
-Quick fact: The human face has 43 muscles which can make up to 1,000 facial expressions.
+Quick fact: Research shows that the human face has 43 muscles which can make up to 1,000 facial expressions.

 - Head tilts (can indicate you're trying to listen or pay attention)

-- Eye contact or movement (wide eyes often mean surprise or shock)
+- Eye contact or movement (wide eyes often mean surprised or shocked)

 - Hand gestures (moving your finger up to your mouth can indicate the need for silence or to stop talking)